 Common Terminology by curtesy of the IMDRF

 Although that is quite a mouthful, this document can make your life a lot easier.
-It provides an extensive list of possible medical device problems, possible harms and related causes.
-Each term is assigned a code, which have to used when creating a Manufacturer Incident Report as required by the MDR (https://ec.europa.eu/docsroom/documents/41681).
+It provides an extensive list of possible medical device problems, possible harms, and related causes.
+Each term is assigned a code, which has to be used when creating a Manufacturer Incident Report as required by the MDR (https://ec.europa.eu/docsroom/documents/41681).

 These codes can also be used when reporting Adverse Events to the FDA by means of a Medical Device Report (https://www.fda.gov/medical-devices/mandatory-reporting-requirements-manufacturers-importers-and-device-user-facilities/mdr-adverse-event-codes).